Vectorized Hankel Lift: A Convex Approach for Blind Super-Resolution of Point Sources: Proof Architecture of Main Result

 \subsection{Deterministic optimality condition}

 \kw{}{As is typical in the analysis of low rank matrix recovery, in order to show that $\mZ^\natural$ is the unique optimal solution to the convex program \eqref{opti}, we need to construct a dual certificate which satisfies a set of sufficient conditions}.
-These conditions can be viewed as a variant of the KKT condition \kw{}{for the optimality of $\mZ^\natural$.} \begin{theorem} Suppose \kw{need to explain this holds somewhere later }{$\|\calA\calA^*\|\geq 1$} and
+These conditions can be viewed as a variant of the KKT condition \kw{}{for the optimality of $\mZ^\natural$.} \msh{}{Recall that the singular value decomposition (SVD) of $\calH(\mX^\natural)$ is $\calH(\mX^\natural) = \mU\mS\mV^\tranH$.
+The tangent space $T$ of the nuclear norm at $\calH(\mX^\natural)$ can be defined as